top of page

 by Girish Karnad

 Playwright Girish Karnad (1938 –2019) needs little introduction to anyone familiar with the trajectory of drama and film in post-independence India.
-His career as a playwright, actor and director spanned many decades and “Naga-Mandala” is one amongst many iconic plays from his pen, based on a folk tale.
+His career as a playwright, actor and director spanned many decades and “Naga-Mandala” is one amongst many iconic plays from his pen, based on two folk tales.
 It received its American premiere in 1993 as a part of the celebrations of the 30th anniversary of the Guthrie Theatre in Minneapolis.

 ‘Naga-Mandala’ the play is set amongst a ruins.
 In the prologue, we encounter a Man, struggling with his own mortality.
 We find out that he has been cursed to stay awake an entire night or he will die.
 He is a playwright who has written plays putting his audiences to sleep and now, this “abused mass of sleep” has turned against him and become the “Curse of Death”, causing him to flee to this ruined place to hide and try to stay awake until dawn.
 Even as he confesses his dilemma to the audience, he takes a vow abjuring all playwriting, all storytelling.